Harrisonburg Transit

-Harrisonburg Transit is the municipally-owned public transportation system for the City of Harrisonburg in the Shenandoah Valley region of Virginia.
+Harrisonburg Transit is the municipally owned public transportation system for the City of Harrisonburg in the Shenandoah Valley region of Virginia.
 The system is operated by the Harrisonburg Department of Public Transportation (HDPT).
 Funding for the bus service is provided by the Virginia Department of Transportation, U.S. Department of Transportation, James Madison University, and the City of Harrisonburg.

 Services

-Much of the scheduled bus service is focused around JMU at the Godwin Transit Center with other main transfer points for city routes being on East Market Street at the Cloverleaf Shopping Center and the transfer hub at East Gay Street.
+Much of the scheduled bus service is focused around JMU at the Godwin Transit Center with the other transfer points for city routes being the transfer hub at East Gay Street and JMU's Festival Conference Center bus shelters.
 HDPT also provides regular daily school transportation, using a fleet of approximately 50 school buses, as well as for field trips and sporting events.
 Paratransit service is offered for persons who have disabilities as prescribed under the Americans with Disabilities Act.

 Harrisonburg Transit's buses are mostly Gillig Low Floor buses with one Gillig Phantom bus.
 As of July 2016, the fleet consists of 39 fixed route transit buses with model years ranging from 2003 to 2015 (not including paratransit, school, or activity buses).